kamone416/MayaToonOutlineShader/README.md

 # MayaToonOutlineShader

-Realtime Toon Shader for Maya Hardware 2.0 Renderer
+## Realtime Toon Shader for Maya Hardware 2.0 Renderer

+This is a toon shader for Maya Hardware 2.0 Renderer that implements a feature commonly used in game engines.

+This shader is useful for previewing a model without exporting it to a game engine.

 ![preview](images/preview.gif)